jlengrand/Ivolution/README.markdown

 ## Libraries

-The language I used to create this piece of software is Python, simply because I love it :P (and because it allows easy testing while developing IP applications).
+This piece of code is developed in [Python](http://www.python.org/), simply because I love it :P (and because it allows easy testing while developing IP applications).
 I used Python 2.7 for development.
-The only library needed to run the code for now is Opencv (and by extension Numpy).
-See the documentation for more information.
+The only library needed to run the code for now is [Opencv](http://opencv.willowgarage.com/wiki/) (and by extension [Numpy](http://numpy.scipy.org/)).
+See [the documentation](http://opencv.willowgarage.com/wiki/InstallGuide) for more information.

-This project is developed on a windows platform, but there should be no compatibility problems with UNIX.
+This project is developed on a Windows (7) platform, but there should be no compatibility problems with UNIX.

 ## License

+Not defined yet.
+Let's say thaat the code is public and that you can use it and modify it as you want.
+What I simply would love is a short message (like "Thank you !" or "You rock !" :p) if you find the project useful.

 ## Contact